tinybirdco/stocks-realtime/README.md

 ## Token Security

-You now have your data project in Tinybird with simulated data.
+You now have your data project in Tinybird with data.

 The endpoints need a [token](https://www.tinybird.co/guide/serverless-analytics-api) to be consumed.
 You should not expose your admin token, so let's create one with more limited scope: